zerodaycode/Zork/README.md

 sys_modules = ['iostream']
 ```

 This is `toml` table syntax.
-You may choose whatever `toml` available syntax you prefer, since is just a regular `toml`.
+You may choose whatever `toml` available syntax you prefer though.

 For a full reference of every property available under a specific section, please see the [zork.toml](#zork_toml_reference) reference guide.

 ## Let's briefly discuss every section, to get a general perspective of what we are building

 - `[project]` => Here you specify the metadata for the project.
-This could be potentially more relevant in the future, to allow users to autopublish projects in some web sites.
+This could be potentially more relevant in the future, to allow users to autopublish projects on some web sites.

-- `[compiler]` => The configuration for the `C++` compiler options.
-From the desired compiler that you want to use, the desired language level of the C++ ISO standard and the `std` library vendor that you want to link against.
+- `[compiler]` => The configuration for the `C++` compiler.
+From the desired compiler that you want to use, the desired language level of the C++ ISO standard, to the `std` library vendor that you want to link against.
-Now, we are only using this last one property con configure `libc++` or `libstdc++` under Unix systems for Clang, so specifiying this option only will take effect under this conditions
+For now, the `std_lib` is only considered when using Clang on a Unix system.
+It is used to specify whether to use the `libc++` or `libstdc++` Standard library implementation.

 - `[build]` => Specifics about how and where the generated files are dumped or treated.
 Here you specify where you want to create that directory.

 - `[executable]` => Whenever `Zork++` sees this attribute, it knows that he must produce an executable.
-You must specify the name of the generated binary and the sources that will be taken in consideration to produce such executable.
+You must specify the name of the generated binary and the sources that will be taken into consideration to produce that executable.

 - `[modules]` => The core section to instruct the compiler to work with `C++20 modules`.
-The most important are the base path to the *interfaces* and *implementation* files (usually you don't want to spread your files elsewhere), so `Zork++` knows where it should look for them, and the `interfaces` and `implementation` files where you speficy exactly what modules are composing your project.
+The most important attributes are the base path to the *interfaces* and *implementation* files (usually you don't want to spread your files elsewhere).
+`Zork++` only looks for your `interfaces` and `implementation` files in the respective directories.

-- `[tests]` => Tests attribute allows you to run the tests written for
+- `[tests]` => The `tests` section allows you to run the tests written for your application in a convenient way.
-your application in a convenient way.
-You only have to provide the sources
+You only have to provide the sources and you are ready to go!
-and... ready to go! `Zork++` will take care of all the rest.
+`Zork++` will take care of the rest.

 For now, tests run independent from the executables or library generations.
-So, if you want to check the health of your applications and run your tests, just invoke Zork's binary and pass to the command line the `test` argument.
+So if you want to check the health of your applications and run your tests, just invoke the `test` subcommand.

 `$ zork++ -v test`

-You manually must provide a tests suite for now.
-There are some plans to include one or more of the major ones shipped with `Zork++` directly, like `boost::ut` or `Catch2`, but for now, you must manually download the source files and pass them (if applies) to `Zork++`.
+You must manually provide a test framework for now.
+There are plans to include support for one or more of the major ones with `Zork++` directly, like `boost::ut` or `Catch2`.
+But for now, you must manually download the source files and pass them (if applies) to `Zork++`.

-`base_path` property (optional) that allows you to reduce the path needed to specify every time for every source file.
+The optional `base_path` property allows you to specify a path where `Zork++` looks for your source files, so you don't have to specify the full path for every source.

 ## Additional notes on the `[modules]` attribute